Incentives in Federated Learning with Heterogeneous Agents: Mechanism Design with Approximate Solutions

 While the PWYC mechanism is strategyproof, one may wonder whether it is possible to design more sophisticated mechanisms with the goal of, for example, minimizing payments.
 A natural candidate is the classic Vickrey-Clarke-Groves (VCG) mechanism, which in our setting computes the optimal solution \(\mathbf{m}^\textrm{OPT}\), asks agents to contribute according to \(\mathbf{m}^\textrm{OPT}\), and then pays each agent \(i\)

 where $q_i(\bm{\cD}_{-i})$ is a term independent of the report $\cD_i$ of agent $i$.
 By standard arguments~\citep{Nis07}, the VCG mechanism ensures that each agent reports truthfully.

 An obstacle to using VCG directly is that computing the optimal contribution vector is computationally hard (\Cref{thm:nphard}).
 In the \emph{algorithmic mechanism design}~\citep{NR01} literature, however, there are various mechanisms that overcome computational hardness by augmenting approximation algorithms with clever payment schemes, including ones inspired by VCG~\citep{LOS02,Dob07}.
 Is there such a rich mechanism design space in our setting?
-We give a partial negative answer to this question, showing that the PWYC mechanism is, in a qualified sense, unique.\footnote{This uniqueness is unfortunate, since a budget-balanced mechanism would be preferable.
-Even in standard mechanism design settings, particularly the celebrated VCG mechanism, exact budget balance is generally impossible, so the planner must make net payments to align incentives.
-Still, PWYC need not put all costs on the planner.
-By choosing constants $C_i$ in \cref{eq:linearpayment}, the planner can recover part of the cost while preserving strategyproofness.}
+We give a partial negative answer to this question, showing that the PWYC mechanism is, in a qualified sense, unique.

+This uniqueness is unfortunate, since the absence of a budget-balanced mechanism naturally raises the concern that shifting costs to the planner could, in a sense, diminish some of the benefits of FL training in the first place.
+We view the uniqueness of PWYC as a substantive, if somewhat negative, insight: if one insists on dominant-strategy truthfulness and approximate efficiency in a heterogeneous FL game, then some external budget or cost sharing is unavoidable, much like in other public-goods settings where reimbursement is often needed to align incentives.
+Even in standard mechanism design settings, including the celebrated VCG mechanism, exact budget balance is generally impossible, so the planner must make net payments to align incentives.
+Importantly, PWYC does not force the planner to shoulder all costs: the constants $C_i$ in \cref{eq:linearpayment} can be set to recover part of the spend from participants or downstream users while preserving strategyproofness.

 We start by defining a class of approximate algorithms and a class of ``easy-to-compute'' payment rules.
 We first introduce a \emph{local obliviousness} property of contribution solutions, which helps distinguish approximate solutions from exact optima.